ksacheth/PEX/README.md

-# PEX: Kernel-Assisted Protected Execution Subsystem
+# PEX SofTEE: Kernel-Assisted Protected Execution Subsystem

-PEX is a software trusted execution environment prototype that adds fine-grained, kernel-enforced execution isolation inside a single process.
-It combines a Linux kernel module, a small user-space runtime, console validation programs, and a Tkinter demo that reveals a protected image only while the owning thread is inside protected mode.
+PEX is a software trusted execution environment prototype for Linux.
+It adds a kernel-enforced protected execution context inside a single process by combining:

+- a kernel module that exposes `/dev/pex`
+- a small C runtime library in `libpex/`
+- console examples and tests
+- a Tkinter viewer demo
+- a Buildroot package and QEMU image for end-to-end validation

-The implementation is intentionally operating-system-centric:
+The design is intentionally operating-system-centric:

-- Protected memory is allocated by the kernel and exposed through `/dev/pex`.
+- protected memory is kernel-owned and mapped through `/dev/pex`
-- Page faults are used to gate access to mapped memory outside active protected execution.
-- Entry and exit are explicit `ioctl` transitions enforced by the kernel.
-- Thread ownership is enforced with `PEX_POLICY_OWNER_THREAD_ONLY`.
+- `ioctl` transitions control context create, enter, exit, destroy, and info queries
+- mapped pages fault when the context is inactive or the wrong thread touches them
+- `PEX_POLICY_OWNER_THREAD_ONLY` enforces owner-thread entry
-- Runtime state is observable through `/proc/pex_stats` and per-context counters.
+- `/proc/pex_stats` exposes global and per-context counters

-## What The Demo Shows
+## What This Project Actually Demonstrates

-- The window starts in a locked state with a placeholder image.
-- `Enter Protected Mode` calls `pex_enter()`, decrypts a bundled PPM payload into the protected page, copies it into a display buffer, and reveals the image.
-- `Exit Protected Mode` wipes the protected buffer, calls `pex_exit()`, and returns the window to the locked state.
-- `Rogue Thread Access` spawns a secondary thread that attempts `pex_enter()` on the same context; the kernel denies it and fault counters increase.
+PEX demonstrates kernel-assisted intra-process isolation, not hardware-backed trusted execution.

-- The console showcase demonstrates real blocked memory access by touching the mapped page outside protected mode and observing `SIGSEGV` or `SIGBUS`.
+- The console showcase proves that touching the mapped region while inactive triggers a real fault.
+- The runtime only allows the owning thread to enter a protected context when owner-thread policy is enabled.
+- The kernel tracks entries, exits, faults, and protected time.
+- The Tkinter viewer ties those transitions to a visible "locked" and "revealed" image flow.

-This is a protected-reveal simulation, not hardware-backed secure display or screenshot prevention.
+The viewer is a protected-reveal demo, not a secure display pipeline:

+- the bundled image asset is decrypted in user space during startup
+- on `pex_enter()`, the plaintext image bytes are copied into the protected mapping
+- the UI then copies those bytes into a normal display buffer for rendering
+- on `pex_exit()`, the protected buffer and display buffer are wiped and the placeholder returns

+This means the demo is useful for showing protected execution state and fault-gated memory, but it is not screenshot-resistant and it does not keep the full display path inside protected memory.

 ## Repository Layout

-- `kernel/`: `pex.ko` kernel module and `Makefile`
+- `kernel/`: `pex.ko` kernel module
-- `libpex/`: C runtime API as both `libpex.a` and `libpex.so`
+- `libpex/`: C runtime library as `libpex.a` and `libpex.so`
-- `examples/`: protected workload and blocked-memory showcase
+- `examples/`: protected workload and blocked-access showcase
-- `tests/`: cross-thread policy test and enter/exit benchmark
+- `tests/`: policy validation and enter/exit benchmark
-- `demo/`: Tkinter viewer and encrypted PPM asset
+- `demo/`: Tkinter viewer and protected image asset
-- `scripts/`: module/device setup and demo runners
+- `scripts/`: local host setup and demo runners
+- `buildroot/`: Buildroot packaging, rootfs overlay, and QEMU boot scripts
-- `docs/`: report text and live-demo script
+- `docs/`: report and live-demo notes

-## Build
+## Host Build

+Build the host-side components from the repo root:

 ```bash
 make lib